Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 Best Practice: Combining Both Approaches

-Many public sector and commercial clients benefit from a hybrid approach:
+Many public-sector and commercial clients benefit from a hybrid approach:

 👉 A drone survey first to obtain a fast overview, highlight defects and reduce unnecessary access costs.